latoyagonzales/latoyagonzales.github.io/essays/no-dumb-questions.md

 If a function was called by a function, which in turn was called by another function, then a chain of references to outer lexical environments is created.
 This chain is called the scope chain.

 ```
  The answer goes on to provide uses, examples, and other resources pertaining to closures.
+It can be viewed on [StackOverflow] (https://stackoverflow.com/questions/111102/how-do-javascript-closures-work).

 ## Conclusion